Yandex Cloud

 Where:

-• database_name: Name of the DB the user must have access to.
+• database_name: Name of the database the user will have access to.

-• roles: List of user privileges for the DB.
+• roles: List of user privileges for the database.

 The username may contain Latin letters, numbers, hyphens, and underscores, and must start with a letter, number, or underscore.
 It must be from 1 to 32 characters long.